 3. Program your thermostat.
-Shelton found that 40% of consumers in her survey admit to not programming their thermostat to energy-saving settings.
+Shelton says 40% of consumers in her survey admit they don’t program their thermostat for energy savings.
 She thinks it’s even higher.

-Savings: $75 per year by replacing your five most frequently-used bulbs with Energy Star-rated models, says EPA.
+Savings: $75 a year or more by replacing your five most frequently used bulbs with Energy Star-rated models.

 5. Reduce the temperature on your water heater.
 Set your tank heater to 120 degrees — not the 140 degrees most are set to out of the box.
-Dropping 20 degrees could save 6% to 10% on your annual water heating costs, which are 14% to 18% of your utility bills.
 Also wrap an older water heater and the hot water pipes in insulating material to save on heat loss.

-- Contact your utility about rebates for investing in improvements.
-Or visit DSIRE, a database of federal, state, local, and utility rebates searchable by state.
+Your utility may have funds available to help pay for energy improvement.
+Contact them directly, or visit DSIRE, a database of federal, state, local, and utility rebates searchable by state.
 Energy Star has a discount and rebate finder, too.